-The applicant's identity is verified from a valid identity document issued by the police, which can be an identity card, a passport, or a driving licence issued after 1 October 1990.
-Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino, a valid driving licence issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of an EEA member state after 1 October 1990, or a valid passport issued by an official government agency of another state.
+The applicant's identity is verified from a valid identity document issued by the police, which can be an identity card ora passport..
+Other acceptable forms of identity are: a valid passport or identity card issued by an official government agency of an EEA member state, Switzerland or San Marino or a valid passport issued by an official government agency of another state.
 If the applicant does not hold any of these documents, the police will verify his/her identity by other methods.